-This edited recent contribution to INMR by Ramiro Hernández, Gerardo Montoya and Victor Romero of the Instituto Nacional de Electricidad y Energías Limpias (INEEL) and the Comisíon Federal de Electricidad (CFE) presented their analysis of data obtained by the substation’s leakage current monitoring system and related insulator pollution performance.
-The analysis is based on leakage current values measured before, during and after the flashover as well as on related meteorological parameters.
+This recent contribution to INMR by Ramiro Hernández, Gerardo Montoya and Victor Romero of the Instituto Nacional de Electricidad y Energías Limpias (INEEL) and the Comisíon Federal de Electricidad (CFE) presented their analysis of data obtained by the substation’s leakage current monitoring system and related insulator pollution performance.
+The analysis was based on leakage current values measured before, during and after the flashover as well as on related meteorological parameters.
 It described the pollution accumulation process on insulators, established the failure hypothesis and recommended alternatives to mitigate pollution from cooling towers.
-Finally, the failure hypothesis was validated by laboratory tests performed in a fog chamber
+Finally, the failure hypothesis was validated by laboratory tests performed in a fog chamber.

 Pollution is among the main causes of failure of external insulation.
 Proper insulation design must therefore always consider all pollution sources that can affect insulation over time.
 Moreover, pollution severity can also change dramatically due to external factors and this can affect the effectiveness of scheduled preventive maintenance.
 This is important to note since, unlike other causes of outages, pollution can lead to service interruptions that last for hours.
 Among the pollution sources inherent in many electrical systems are the cooling towers of thermal power plants (TPPs) that extract heat from large volumes of water through evaporation or conduction.
 Steam generated during extraction wets external insulation located nearby and, if steam conductivity is high, cooling towers also become a serious pollution source.
 Wetting of insulation is the result of several mechanisms.
 For example, condensation occurs if there is a temperature difference between insulator surface and the environment.
 The greatest impact happens when vapor emissions cover and completely saturate insulators, such as whenever there is a breeze coming from the cooling towers during afternoons.